goksualc/Solana-NFT-marketplace/README.md

-# how to create a NFT marketplace ?
+# How to create a NFT marketplace on Solana?

 SET UP
--Ubuntu for windows
+-Ubuntu for windows (for Windows users)
 -Solana
 -Yarn or npm
 -Wget